 Sunday 2nd June 2019

-It’s just a 5-minute walk down to the town square to the bus stop: the benefits of such a small resort, everything being close at hand.
+It’s just a 5-minute walk down to the town square to the bus stop: the benefits of such a small resort, everything is close at hand.
 The bus arrived on schedule – giving me just enough time to get a couple of quick photos:

-We stopped at Corner Taverna on the way back as I recalled it being recommended on TripAdvisor.
-It turned out to be a great decision as we thoroughly enjoyed our gyros, chips and beer!
-We then popped along to FM Rent a Car – also a TripAdvisor recommendation – and reserved a car for tomorrow for just 25€ which seemed pretty reasonable.
+We stopped at Corner Taverna on the way back, as TripAdvisor recommended.
+It was a great decision, as we thoroughly enjoyed our gyros, chips and beer!
+We then popped along to FM Rent a Car – also a TripAdvisor recommendation – and reserved a car for tomorrow for just 25€, which seemed reasonable.

-Following Georgia back around the pool, we were shown to our family room which was called Kisiri, and turned out to be more of a studio as it included a small kitchenette and dining area:
+Following Georgia back around the pool, we were shown to our family room, which was called “Kisiri” and turned out to be more of a studio as it included a small kitchenette and dining area:

 The rooms were immaculate and well furnished with everything you could need for a comfortable stay.

 We both agreed it would be rude not to make use of the lovely pool area, so after a quick change into swimwear, we went for a cooling dip and then dried off on the sun-loungers and enjoyed a nice cold beer (there’s a theme here, in case you haven’t noticed).
-After an hour, Ed was feeling restless and decided he needed a walk, so headed off to see Ancient Minoa just south of Katapola.
-Meanwhile, I again took the easy option of staying at the pool (you can’t rush recovery on knee injuries!) and read my Kindle in-between regular dips to cool off.
+After an hour, Ed felt restless and decided he needed a walk, so he headed off to see Ancient Minoa just south of Katapola.
+Meanwhile, I again took the easy option of staying at the pool (you can’t rush recovery on knee injuries!) and read my Kindle between regular dips to cool off.

 Ed returned about 5pm and we agreed to do the short hike around the north side of Katapola bay before dinner.
-This followed a marked path from the north-western end of Katapola, around the coastline towards Plakes beach.
-The total round trip from near our hotel and back to Katapola beach was just under 5km, as shown on my Garmin data below:
+This followed a marked path from the north-western end of Katapola, around the coastline towards Plakes Beach.
+The total round trip from near our hotel and back to Katapola Beach was just under 5km, as shown on my Garmin data below:

-As it was early evening, the light was excellent for taking drone footage and I got some good shots:
+As it was early evening, the light was excellent for taking drone footage, and I got some good shots: